 Our child care centre philosophy

-Early Childhood on Stafford have developed a Philosophy that encompasses the way in which we support, encourage and inspire our children and framed it using the letters of our name (ECOS).
+We at Early Childhood on Stafford have developed a Philosophy that encompasses how we support, encourage and inspire our children and framed it using the letters of our name (ECOS).

 E = Extend your superheroes in environments which excite and empower